How to Make a Webcomic and How We Made Ours (2025)

 Going back to fix mistakes is a waste of time and tempts burnout.
 Let your work speak for itself, as over time you will improve and the contrast between your old work and new work will be more admirable to readers.

-• Branch out to other platforms - Having a personal website is an amazing professional choice, but we recommend hosting your comic on at least one other website that specializes in hosting comics.
-We use Webtoons.
+Branch out to other platforms - Having a personal website is an amazing professional choice, but we recommend hosting your comic on at least one other website that specializes in hosting comics.
+Don't overdo it, or else you'll just make more work for yourself for very little reward.
+You're probably best off using ComicFury for this purpose.

-Set healthy boundaries with fans and keep your life private/communications limited if you want.
+Set healthy boundaries with fans by keeping your life private/communications limited if you want.
 Try not to get addicted to numbers and worrying about everyone's opinions.
+You should have some way to remind yourself that you make art for you before anyone else.

 We use Google Sheets, Google Drive, and Discord to organize our work and communication.
 For the artist, Objectified is a full-time job to allow for episodes to come out biweekly.